K-Phoen/backstage-plugin-opsgenie/docs/setup.md

 cd packages/app && yarn add @k-phoen/backstage-plugin-opsgenie
 ```

 Configure the plugin in `app-config.yaml`.
-The proxy endpoint describe below will allow the frontend
+The proxy endpoint described below will allow the frontend
 to authenticate with Opsgenie without exposing your API key to users.
 [Create an API key](creating-api-key.md) if you don't already have one.